ilyasudakov/threejs-test-game/game_design.md

 - Particle effects for sea spray, foam, and weather
 - Post-processing effects (bloom, color grading) to enhance mood
 - Stylized but readable distant landmarks
+- Detailed boat model with visible upgrades and customizations

 ## Player Progression
 - No traditional leveling or skill systems